Dallas Printing Services – Preparing Print Ready Files

-One of the most common mistakes made on print-ready files is the lack of "bleeds" added to the artwork for the best possible printed product.
+One of the most common mistakes made on print-ready files is the lack of “bleeds” added to the artwork for the best possible printed product.
 When a printer prints a file, the printer’s equipment requires a certain amount of margin space around the finished artwork.
-If you want your image(s) to reach the edge of the paper we need additional margin area called "printer's bleeds".
+If you want your image(s) to reach the edge of the paper we need an additional margin area called “printer’s bleeds”.
 To accomplish this correctly, you must establish margins of the image to go beyond the edge (cut line) where the document will be cut after printing.
-Not establishing “printer’s bleeds” results in your product having white space around the edges and looks unprofessional.
+Not establishing “printer’s bleeds” results in your product having white space around the edges and that white area may not be what you desire.

 Please call us with any questions!
 Our number is 214-630-4017.
 Our employees have decades of experience and are always happy to assist!